scania/scania-theme/README.md

 4. From the scania-theme folder, run `npm i` to install package dependencies
 5. Start the local setup by running `npm start`
 6. Scania theme scripts will be served on http://localhost:1338/scania-theme.js

+## License

+The Scania brand identity and the interaction patterns found in this repository are not available on an open source basis.
+Although we have great freedom to make improvements and new components, some changes to interaction patterns and use of colours etc may not be approved.